Fanbak language

 Fanbyak is a minor language of Ambrym Island, Vanuatu.

 Name

 Fanbyak takes its name from the village of the same name, where it used to be spoken.
 Fanbyak village has been abandoned, with residents now living among speakers of North Ambrym.

 Lynch and Crowley (2001) called the language "Orkon".
 However, it appears that Orkon, spoken in the Orkon village, really referred to a lect (either a dialect or a separate language) distinct from Fanbak.
-Nothing is known on Orkon proper, which is now extinct.
+Nothing is known about Orkon proper, which is now extinct.